anionDev/Adame/Reference/usage.md

 #### Description

 This command saves the current state of the Docker-container.
 This command assumes that whenever the docker-container is writing anything into a volume mounted into the docker-container then this is a (part of a) valid state of the application.

+Caution: This command is not intended to be executed in an unattended script since it contains user-interaction (gpg-pinentry).